u-s-c-l/i-t-t-w-s-d/README.md

-# I thought this was speed dating: AN ONLINE INTERACTIVE QUIZ GAME PLATFORM
+# I THOUGHT THIS WAS SPED DATING:

+## an online quiz game platform.

 <!-- badges -->